joshuabenuck/learning-pico8/src/ss/step_04/fire_bullets.md

 end
 ```

-Now add a `fire` function to create a new bullet and add it to the bullets
+Now add a `fire` function right after `_init`.
+It creates a new bullet and add
-table.
+it to the bullets table.

 ```lua
 function fire()
  local b={